Recent NAND Trends (And Why Reliability Is So Crucial)

 Evaluating Silicon Trace Width

 Of course, the number of erase cycles per block isn’t the only factor to consider.
 The trace width of the silicon is also changing.
-SLC is holding steady at 43nm, but MLC’s trace width is getting smaller and smaller.
-Instead of about 19 to 20nm, MLC’s width has shrunk down to about 15 to 16nm.
-As a result, there is a greater potential for both program disturb and read disturb errors.
+SLC is still available in geometries of 4x, 3x and 2x nm, but 2D MLC’s trace width has shrunk down to 15 and 16mn in order to increase density.
+As a result, there is a greater potential for disturb and read disturb errors.
 This means more memory can fit onto the silicon, but at the cost of reliability.
+3D NAND technology is becoming the standard for consumer applications and will soon become more mainstream for embedded applications as well.
+We will discuss 3D NAND more in a future article.

 At Delkin, we pride ourselves on innovative, high-capacity designs that exceed developers’ reliability expectations.
 Here, you’ll find a number of industrial storage options, including SLC and MLC designs.
 Connect with a knowledgeable representative at Delkin today, and find out for yourself why we’ve built a stellar reputation for rugged, reliable storage solutions.